 Step 2: Water, Water, Everywhere and PLENTY to Drink!

-Get two birds with one stone – replace some of your daily sugary drinks with a big glass of thirst-‐ quenching water instead.
-This will cut down on the amount of sugars and caﬀeine you take in everyday and increase how much water you're drinking.
+Get two birds with one stone – replace some of your daily sugary drinks with a big glass of thirst-quenching water instead.
+This will cut down on the number of sugars and caﬀeine you take in every day and increase how much water you're drinking.
 Brilliant, right?
 You can even add some fruit or vitamin C powder to your water for an extra boost in nutrients (and a little extra ﬂavor)!

 Step 3: The Whole of Whole Grains

-Fast food on occasion is not terrible, but if your ' on occasion' includes a gallon of soda, a burger the size of your head, and 5 potatoes worth of French fries covered in salt then you're just asking for a heart attack.
-Next time you go through the drive thru, get a small meal, not the meal that's big enough for an entire family (unless you intend to share it with your entire family… yeah, I didn't think so).
+Fast food on occasion is not terrible, but if you're 'on occasion' includes a gallon of soda, a burger the size of your head, and 5 potatoes worth of French Fries covered in salt then you're just asking for a heart attack.
+Next time you go through the drive-thru, get a small meal, not the meal that's big enough for an entire family (unless you intend to share it with your entire family… yeah, I didn't think so).

 Step 5: Avoid the Whatchamacallit Stuﬀed with Breaded Wabbadabbas Covered in a Creamy Sauce

-Step 6: Keep Allergies, Colds, and Other NasZes at Bay
+Step 6: Keep Allergies, Colds, and Other Nasty's at Bay

 These things might seem obvious, but it may surprise you to learn that these simple habits can keep you healthy: